• Apr 23, 2025

 AirAsia is a low-cost airline in Malaysia, headquartered near Kuala Lumpur.
 Established in 1993, it became the country's largest airline by fleet size and destinations.
 It operates flights to over 166 domestic and international destinations across 25 countries worldwide.
 If you are booking or planning a flight with AirAsia, you must know about its baggage policy so that you can pack your luggage accordingly.
-The AirAsia baggage policy is vast and comprises many rules and regulations you should learn before travelling with the airline, which can be easily understood by reading the following article till the end.
+The AirAsia baggage policy is extensive and comprises many rules and regulations you should learn before travelling with the airline; they can be easily understood by reading the following article to the end.

 AirAsia Cabin Baggage Policy

-- Out of the two bags, one should adhere to 56 x 36 x 23 cm in measurements, including wheels, handles, and side pockets, which can be easily fit in the overhead compartment in your cabin.
+• Of the two bags, one should measure 56 x 36 x 23 cm, including wheels, handles, and side pockets, and can easily fit in the overhead compartment in your cabin.

-- The other bag can include a handbag, laptop bag, backpack, or any small bag that adheres to the 40 x 30 x 10 cm measurements and easily fits under the seat in front of you.
+• The other bag can be a handbag, laptop bag, backpack, or any small bag that meets the 40 x 30 x 10 cm dimensions and fits under the seat in front of you.

 Note:

-- Tying or wrapping multiple items together is not considered a single piece of your cabin baggage allowance.
+• Tying or wrapping multiple items together does not count as a single item in your cabin baggage allowance.

 AirAsia allows you to carry smart baggage as part of your cabin baggage allowance, provided that your smart baggage meets the airline's requirements as mentioned below:

-- If the batteries are unremovable from your smart baggage, they shouldn't exceed 0.3 g if lithium metal and 2.7 Wh if lithium-ion.
+• If the batteries are nonremovable from your smart baggage, they shouldn't exceed 0.3 g for lithium metal and 2.7 Wh for lithium-ion.

-- You can carry a maximum of 2 spare batteries in your cabin baggage allowance.
+• You can carry up to 2 spare batteries in your cabin baggage allowance.

 AirAsia Check-In Baggage Policy

 You can pre-book your AirAsia check-in baggage either at the moment you make your flight reservation, or you may choose to add it on after you have completed your booking, or you can also purchase your baggage allowance directly at the airport on the day of your flight.
-However, please ensure you are familiar with the AirAsia checked luggage rules, as these will outline any restrictions or guidelines related to the AirAsia check-in baggage limit or any other baggage purchases.
+However, please ensure you are familiar with AirAsia's checked baggage rules, as they outline any restrictions or guidelines related to the check-in baggage limit or any other baggage purchases.

-- If your purchased baggage allowance is more than 30 kg, each bag must be 119 x 119 x 81 cm, or the total linear dimensions should be limited to 319 cm, with a maximum of 32 kg per piece.
+• If your purchased baggage allowance exceeds 30 kg, each bag must be 119 x 119 x 81 cm, or the total linear dimensions must be limited to 319 cm, with a maximum of 32 kg per piece.

-- If you cannot find the baggage weight tier of your preference, you have to purchase from the remaining tier only.
+• If you cannot find the baggage weight tier you prefer, you must purchase from the remaining tier.

-Note: AirAsia may have different policies for different countries, like its Domestic flight baggage policy in India, which includes an alternative checked baggage allowance which starts at 15 kg and may be higher for certain fare types, including Premium Flex and Premium Flatbed.
+Note: AirAsia may have different policies by country, such as its Domestic flight baggage policy in India, which includes an alternative checked baggage allowance starting at 15 kg and may be higher for certain fare types, including Premium Flex and Premium Flatbed.

 Excess Baggage Rules & Charges